cwendorf/EASI/docs/Functions/plotPairwise.md

-`plotPairwise` {EASI}

 ## Plot Pairwise

 ### Description

-Provides a plot of all all unadjusted pairwise comparisons and their confidence intervals given the input.
+Provides a plot of all all unadjusted pairwise comparisons and their confidence intervals.

 ### Usage